Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage

+Because of the substantial variations between YCSB workloads, we take the result of RocksDB as the unit for normalization. \autoref{fig:Eval:YCSB} presents the normalized throughput results of all LSM-tree variants. \Pome consistently achieves higher or comparable performance across different workloads, demonstrating its effectiveness under diverse access patterns.

+\autoref{fig:Eval:YCSB} further shows two observations.
+First, under write-dominant workloads such as Load-A and Load-E, \Pome again surpasses competing LSM-tree variants.
+For example, with Load-A, \Pome achieves 1.5$\times$, 1.4$\times$, 2.8$\times$, 1.5$\times$, 2.6$\times$, 1.5$\times$, and 1.2$\times$ higher throughput than RocksDB, ADOC, TRIAD, Rocks-bu, SILK, PhotonDB, and NobLSM, respectively.
+This performance advantage is attributed to \Pome's parallelized compactions and asynchronous I/O handling.
+Second, in mixed read/write workloads such as A and F, \Pome maintains strong performance, achieving 32.6\% and 40.7\% higher throughput than RocksDB, respectively.
+Therefore, \Pome is also performant in a workload mixed of write and read requests.

-To observe the impact of the distribution of keys on the performance of \AisLSM, we conduct experiments with YCSB's workloads under three distributions, i.e., Zipfian, uniform, and latest.
-Because of space limitation, we present the execution time with workloads A and F, as both of them contain a 50\%/50\% mix of write and read requests.
-As indicated by~\autoref{fig:Eval:Distribution Sensitivity}, \AisLSM outperforms other LSM-tree variants under Zipfian and uniform distributions.
-With the latest distribution, \AisLSM achieves a comparable performance than RocksDB.
-The reason is that, the latest distribution always chooses the most recent data for operation.
-Write and read requests are hence mostly satisfied at LSM-tree's memtables and block cache.
-With regard to frequent merges upon updating the same keys repeatedly at the memtable level, compactions are not largely triggered.
-The performance gain of revolutionized compaction is consequently marginal for \AisLSM.
+Next, we evaluate \Pome and other LSM-tree variants under different key distributions.
+Besides the default uniform distribution, we consider other two common ones, i.e., Zipfian and the latest.
+Without loss of generality, we present the results with A and F workloads of YCSB.
+As mentioned, both workloads consist of a 50\%/50\% mix of write and read requests.
+The throughput presented in~\autoref{fig:Eval:Distribution-Sensitivity} show that \Pome consistently outperforms other LSM-tree variants under both Zipfian and uniform distributions.
+Under the latest distribution, however, \Pome exhibits performance comparable to that of RocksDB.
+This observation arises because the latest distribution continually selects the most recently accessed data for operations.
+Consequently, most write and read requests are served directly from the memtables and block cache of LSM-tree.
+Due to frequent updates targeting the same keys at the foreground memtable, compactions are triggered less frequently.
+As a result, the advantages brought by \Pome's accelerated compaction mechanism are diminished.